-Ann Arbor Animal Hospital (AAAH) is a locally owned, full service veterinary clinic in Ann Arbor, Michigan.
+Ann Arbor Animal Hospital is a locally owned, full service veterinary clinic in Ann Arbor, Michigan.
 The clinic provides routine primary veterinary care by walk-in seven days a week and emergency and critical care 24 hours a day for all veterinary emergencies.

 As a walk-in practice, wait times have always been a reality for the clinic.
 While offering customers the convenience of same-day services, that convenience can be offset by the inconvenience of spending a lot of time waiting.
-Add to this, the ongoing restrictions due to the COVID-19 pandemic, and the clinic was experiencing even longer wait times than usual, with an average of 50-70 appointments daily.
-The longer wait times were noticeably affecting customer satisfaction and the clinic realized it needed to take action.
+Add to this the ongoing restrictions due to the COVID-19 pandemic, and the clinic was experiencing even longer wait times than usual, with an average of 50-70 appointments daily.
+The longer wait times were noticeably affecting patient satisfaction and the clinic realized it needed to take action.

 Queuing Expertise + Qtrac Functionality

-Lavi: The Experts in Queue Management
+Qtrac: The Experts in Patient Flow and Queue Management

-Qtrac Digital Waiting Line:
+The Digital Patient Waiting Line:

 Simple, Customizable, and Powerful

 The Qtrac system checked all of the boxes on the functional requirements AAAH identified.
 When patients need to schedule a routine or emergency appointment, they call the appointment center.
 After describing the nature of the service, they are added to a virtual queue.
 A confirmation text is sent to the patient, indicating their current place in line.
 They are then sent a link to a webpage where they can track the number of patients ahead of them.
 This allows patients to wait for their appointment wherever they feel the most comfortable, including from home.
 When the patient is near the time for service, they are sent a text notification letting them know it is time to drive to the hospital to begin check-in.